 The modified Gail model assesses risk for invasive breast cancer, accessible at http://www.cancer.gov/bcrisktool/.

 National Comprehensive Cancer Network.
-(2016).
+(2020, September).
 NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®).
 Breast cancer screening and diagnosis.
-V.1.2016.
-Retrieved April 27, 2017 from the National Comprehensive Cancer Network.
+V.1.2020.
+Retrieved February 2, 2021 from the National Comprehensive Cancer Network.

 U. S. Preventive Services Task Force.
 (2016, February).
 Screening for breast cancer: U.S. Preventive Services Task Force recommendation statement.
 Retrieved June 14, 2016 from http://www.guideline.gov.